Tesla Vehicles and Carseats

 All Model S Model Years:

 For carseat installations, there are 2 dedicated lower LATCH locations in the outboard seating positions in the back seat and 3 top tether locations for all seating positions.
 Cars with Gen 1 seats (see below) have center LATCH.
-If your Model S doesn’t have center lower LATCH anchors, use the seat belt to install your carseat.
+If your Model S doesn’t have center lower LATCH anchors, use the seat belt to install your carseat in the center seating position.

 LATCH locations are based on model year (MY).
 All vehicles have lower LATCH anchors in the outboard positions.